JanHendrikVanHeusden/Sudoku/README.md

 #### What will be next?
 * Instead of focussing on solving algorithms, the next thing might be applying asynchronous solution executiong by using **coroutines**, I'm really excited by the possibilities Kotlin offers here.

+* The solving stuff (class `GridSolver`) is far too big and complicated.
+  And given that the solution methods all have a simple and similar structure (no input parameters, void return) these could be refactored as lambda's of type `() -> ()`, and probably refactored to separate classes.

-* I'm sorry to state that the solving part is not unit tested yet (despite my wish to have everything 100% covered).
+* I'm sorry to state that the solving stuff (class `GridSolver`) is not unit tested yet (despite my wish to have everything 100% covered).
 But I'd like to try out other things first, so the unit testing of the solving part (which is not finished yet anyhow) is postponed for now

   * Until now I have the feeling that **even when applying asynchronous processing, there will be little or no need for explicit synchronization or guarding**.
   Due to the nature of a Sudoku puzzle, you never will have to increment a value (well, maybe except some statistics in future, which probably can be AtomicIntegers etc.).